 Boiled or steamed are common means of cooking chunks of sweet potato.
 Finish with a little salt and nutmeg.

 Mashed: Sweet potato pieces are boiled and then mashed with a little milk or cream and butter.
 A casserole can be made by putting the mashed sweet potatoes into a baking dish and topping it with chopped pecans and a little brown sugar.

 Roast wedges of sweet potato in a 500º oven for 20 to 25 minutes.
 Drizzle with extra virgin olive oil and turn the pieces over halfway through.
 Finish with a sprinkling of salt.

 Do you have a favorite recipe?
 If so, we’d like to hear about it.
-As you can see, sweet potatoes are just about as versatile as the white potatoes, but with a higher nutritional content.
+As you can see, sweet potatoes are just about as versatile as white potatoes, but with higher nutritional content.
 They are worth a try.